EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 In order for a communication session to provide forward secrecy, the communicating parties can run an Elliptic Curve Diffie-Hellman (ECDH) key exchange protocol with ephemeral keys, from which shared key material can be derived.
 This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a lightweight key exchange protocol providing perfect forward secrecy and identity protection.
 Authentication is based on credentials established out of band, e.g. from a trusted third party, such as an Authorization Server as specified by {{I-D.ietf-ace-oauth-authz}}.
 EDHOC supports authentication using pre-shared keys (PSK), raw public keys (RPK), and public key certificates.
 After successful completion of the EDHOC protocol, application keys and other application specific data can be derived using the EDHOC-Exporter interface.
 A main use case for EDHOC is to establish an OSCORE security context.
 EDHOC uses COSE for cryptography, CBOR for encoding, and CoAP for transport.
 By reusing existing libraries, the additional code footprint can be kept very low.
 Note that this document focuses on authentication and key establishment: for integration with authorization of resource access, refer to {{I-D.ietf-ace-oscore-profile}}.

 EDHOC is designed to work in highly constrained scenarios making it especially suitable for network technologies such as Cellular IoT, 6TiSCH {{I-D.ietf-6tisch-dtsecurity-zerotouch-join}}, and LoRaWAN {{LoRa1}}{{LoRa2}}.
-These network technologies are characterized by their low throughput, low power consumption, and small frame sizes, see {{fig-sizes}}.
+These network technologies are characterized by their low throughput, low power consumption, and small frame sizes.
 Compared to the DTLS 1.3 handshake {{I-D.ietf-tls-dtls13}} with ECDH and connection ID, the number of bytes in EDHOC is less than 1/4 when PSK authentication is used and less than 1/3 when RPK authentication is used, see {{I-D.ietf-lwig-security-protocol-comparison}}.
+Typical message sizes for EDHOC with pre-shared keys, raw public keys, and X.509 certificates are shown in {{fig-sizes}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
 =====================================================================